AdguardTeam/AdGuardDNSClient/doc/configuration.md

 following properties:

  *  <a href="#dns-server-listen_addresses" id="dns-server-listen_addresses" name="dns-server-listen_addresses">`listen_addresses`</a>:
-    The set of addresses to listen on.
+    The set of addresses with ports to listen on.

     **Property example:**